CRC Events Calendar Updated

 CRC has started our Fall Classic Endurance Challenge training group runs.

-Saturday Mornings at 7:30am
+When: Saturday Mornings at 7:30am

 Where: We will set off from Five Mile Recreation Area in Bidwell Park in Chico.
 We’ll gather at the Chico Canyon Trailhead on Centennial Drive (map) for a loop of the Annie B trail, Yahi Trail and Upper Park Road.